HewlettPackard/OpenShift-on-SimpliVity/README.md

     vrrp_router_id: 51
 ```

-**note**: The names of the interfaces are OS dependent and depend on how the VMs are built.
+**Note**: The names of the interfaces are OS dependent and depend on how the VMs are built.
 If you are using the playbooks of this repository and deploy Red Hat Enterprise 7.6 you should not have to change these names.

 The figure below illustrates such a deployment